 XYNC consists of three main units:

-The power consumption of the PCIe switch and frontend units is relatively constant at about 10 W.
+The power consumption of the PCIe switch and frontend units is relatively constant at about 10 W for the classical version.

 XTRX power consumption varies significantly depending on whether you’re doing RX, TX, or both; on whether you’re doing continuous or burst TX/RX; and on output power, internal gains, bandwidth, digital pre-processing, and a few other parameters.
-Maximum XTRX power consumption at maximum sample rate and gains is approximately 3 W, for a total of 34 W maximum power consumption for the entire XYNC Octo system.
+Maximum XTRX power consumption at maximum sample rate and gains is approximately 3 W, which is what we have used for the calculations below:

 XYNC is powered from two different sources, a PCIe edge connector and a 6-pin 12 V GPU ATX Molex connector: